-In 2015, 652 Minnesotans went to the emergency department and two died from heat-related illness.
+In 2020, 613 Minnesotans went to the emergency department and five died from heat-related illness.
 Any person exposed long enough to excessively hot temperatures is at risk of developing a heat-related illness.
 Older adults, infants and children, people with chronic conditions, and outdoor workers are more vulnerable to the heat.

 Understanding other risk factors that increase susceptibility to heat can help to prevent and reduce heat-related illness.
 MDH developed the MN Extreme Heat ToolKit, which includes an extreme heat training module and extreme heat tip sheets.
 The tips sheet, available in multiple languages, identifies steps you can take to prevent heat-related illnesses and how to help your families, friends, and neighbors to stay safe.

-Although all county in the state experienced a heat index above their county's 95% threshold for at least four days in 2016, generally there were more extreme heat days in the northeastern part of Minnesota.
+Although all county in the state experienced a heat index above their county's 95% threshold for at least four days in 2019, generally there were more extreme heat days in the southwest part of Minnesota.
 That is many northeastern counties had more days where their daily maximum exceeded their 95% relative threshold.